Holding the 2030 SDG agenda together

 Reflections on the second High Level Political Forum, where countries reported back on their progress towards implementing the SDGs.

 Is development becoming universal?

 Our commitment to the SDGs means that international development no longer has application as a concept and practice only in the global South, says Susannah Pickering-Saqqa.

 Sustainable Development Goals

 The Sustainable Development Goals (SDGs), also known as the Global Goals, are a set of goals to end poverty, protect the planet, and ensure prosperity for all as part of a new sustainable development agenda.
-Each goal has specific targets to be achieved over the next 15 years.
+Each goal has specific targets to be achieved during the time up to 2030.